My Garden Zone Is

 Most plants need at least six hours a day of full sun to bloom and mature well.
 This includes nearly all annuals.
 Annuals are plants which thrive once, bear seeds, then fade away after one season.
 Perennials return year in, year out.
 There are several that only require partial sun and grow nicely with four to six hours a day.
 Which is four to six hours of light uninterrupted light.
 Partial shade is filtered or not as strong as full sun.
 These conditions are found under trees with sparse leaves, beside fences and large boulders.

-Perennials For Zone 6 Good soil.
+Perennials For Zone 6 need slightly acidic soil

 `The best soil for flowering plants is slightly acidic.
 Around 6.5 on the ph scale.
 If your ground is alkaline add wood ash or lime.
 About two cups for every ten square feet.